 By shared/private minivan

-At San Jose Terminal you’ll also find several vans for the locals going to San Vicente Poblacion from 5 am to 5.30 pm.
-You can also book in advance with the companies Lexxus and Recaro Transport that run shared trips for tourists from 5 am to 5 pm (500 PHP – about 10 USD).
+At San Jose Terminal, you’ll also find several vans for the locals going to San Vicente Poblacion from 5 am to 5.30 pm.
+You can also book in advance with Lexxus and Recaro Transport companies that run shared trips for tourists from 5 am to 5 pm (500 PHP – about 10 USD).
 If you are a group, the best option is to book a private transfer.
-The company Lexxus also offers private transfer to Port Barton (about 80USD – up to 9 pax).
+Lexxus also offers private transfer to Port Barton (about 80USD – up to 9 pax).
 If you sleep in Puerto Princesa, you can even book your ride through your accommodation.

 Port Barton to Puerto Princesa: the same means of transport are available to reach Puerto Princesa.
-You can book through the tour operator in Port Barton, your accommodation or to book in advance through the website 12go.asia.
+You can book through the tour operator in Port Barton your accommodation or book in advance through the website 12go.Asia.

 2. El Nido to Port Barton

 El Nido is plenty of tour operators where you can book your minivan ride to Port Barton.
 Anyway, there are just a few companies that operate between the two destinations.
 The companies Lexxus and Recaro transport run a few shared rides a day.
 Both companies also offer private transfer to Port Barton.
 It could be useful to book your ride in advance.
 You can also go straight to the El Nido bus terminal in Corong Corong and check if you find minivans for the locals going to Port Barton.
 The ride lasts around 5 hours and costs about 650 PHP – 11 USD.
 The private van up to 9 pax costs about 100 USD.